Multidimensional segment trees can do range updates in poly-logarithmic time: Overview of the Original Segment Tree Algorithm

 \subsection{Higher Dimensional Segment Trees}

-The 1 Dimensional Segment Tree can be extended to higher dimensional cases as well.
+The 1 Dimensional Segment Tree can be extended to higher-dimensional cases as well.
 The most basic one is the 2 Dimensional Segment Tree which is defined on a matrix or 2D Array $A$ of size $n \times m$.

 In this case, we have a Segment Tree $T$, which is a complete binary tree.
 The nodes of this tree operate on segments along the first dimension, i.e., the root node is defined on the range $1 \; to \; n$.
 Similar to the one dimensional Segment Tree, the root node has a left child and a right child who operates on ranges $1 \; to \; \floor{\frac{n+1}{2}}$ and $\floor{\frac{n+1}{2}}+1 \; to \; n$ respectively.
 The child nodes of these intermediate nodes similarly divide the working segment into two subsegments, and this division goes on until the leaf nodes are reached.